research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 :::info

-- The news item url (slug) is generated using publication date and title.
+- The news item URL (slug) is generated using publication date and title.
-- In case the slug is already taken the warning will appear below the url.
-You can manually change the url part created from the title or change the publication date if possible.
+- In case the slug is already taken the warning will appear below the URL.
+You can manually change the URL part created from the title or change the publication date if possible.

 :::